 Wire and cable are everywhere!
 In our toys, our entertainment, our automobiles, our factories and even in our gardens.
 With wire and cable everywhere, power has quickly become an essential resource within our societies.
 Being such an integrated part of our culture, today we'll be covering the six types of power lines and how they transfer power from one source to another.

 As an expert on electrical wire, power transmission is our specialty.
-This article will breakdown the different types of power transmission towers and the different types of applications each is used for.
+This article will breakdown the different types of power transmission towers and the different types of applications each are used for.

 The first type of power line and one of the most prevalent types is known as the double-circuit tower.
 This type of power line can transfer voltages ranging from 110 to 315kv, at heights that typically reach 25 to 60 meters.
 The double-circuit transmission line is also created with a total of six conductors that make up two different transmission circuits.
 The two circuits that are made up of 6 conductors that correspond in 3 different phases.